Douglas Booth

 Douglas Booth in the movie "The Dirt"

 In 2022, AMC premiered the series "That Dirty Black Bag," starring Douglas Booth and Dominic Cooper.
-The actor played Red Bill, a dangerous bounty hunter.
-Douglas, who always loved westerns, eagerly took on the role.
+Douglas played Red Bill, a dangerous bounty hunter.
+Having always loved westerns, he eagerly took on the role.

 Every character was dark.
 There were no heroes.
 I couldn't tell who was good, who was bad, and who was morally corrupt.
 I found it very interesting.
 Dominic Cooper is a good friend, and he was already attached to the project.
 I thought it looked fun.
 We were supposed to film in Italy and the Sahara Desert.
 I was locked in my house due to the COVID quarantine, and I had the chance to go on this wild adventure and ride a horse.
 And I thought, 'Yes, please.'